bl24f/bl24f/README.md

 > Tallahassee → Big Tech

-I'm a first-gen college student who spent her undergrad going deep on machine learning, probabilistic modeling, and data analytics — while also never skipping leg day. 🏋🏽‍♀️
+I'm a first-gen college student who spent her undergrad going deep on machine learning, probabilistic modeling, and data analytics, while also never skipping leg day. 🏋🏽‍♀️

 My goal is to build intelligent systems at the intersection of math